Home | Volume 48 | Article number 54

 Methods Up Down

 Study design and site: a retrospective single-center, hospital-based chart review on AYALHIV accessing HIV services from 1st January - 31st December 2019 was conducted at the HIV clinic of the Department of Medicine and Therapeutics of the Korle Bu Teaching Hospital in Ghana.
 This was part of a larger study assessing medication adherence challenges among AYALHIV.
-The Korle Bu teaching hospital is the main tertiary hospital that serves the whole of southern part of Ghana.
+The Korle Bu Teaching Hospital is the main tertiary hospital that serves the whole of southern part of Ghana.
 The HIV clinic runs a special outpatient clinic for AYALHIV only on Thursdays, with an average attendance of 20 patients.
-This special clinic for AYALHIV is the only one in the Greater Accra rgion which is one of the high HIV burden regions in Ghana and focuses only on patients aged 10-24 years.
-This clinic starts asearly as 6am to ensure the AYALHIV can be attended to quickly and then be able to go to school as well to avoid missing school days due to clinic visits.
+This special clinic for AYALHIV is the only one in the Greater Accra region which is one of the high HIV burden regions in Ghana and focuses only on patients aged 10-24 years.
+This clinic starts as early as 6 am to ensure the AYALHIV can be attended to quickly and then be able to go to school as well to avoid missing school days due to clinic visits.
 Combination antiretroviral therapy (cART) is provided at the HIV clinic for all AYALHIV as the “Treat All” agenda is being implemented.
 The first line cART used during the period under review was the non-nucleoside reverse transcriptase inhibitor (NNRTI)- based regimen, consisting of two nucleoside reverse transcriptase inhibitors (NRTIs) plus one NNRTI (either Efavirenz or Nevirapine) as per the national treatment guidelines [16].
 The second line cART was a ritonavir-boosted protease inhibitor (PI)- based regimen, comprising two NRTIs and one ritonavir-boosted PI (either Lopinavir/r or Atazanavir/r) [16].

-Study participants: all patients aged 10 to 24 years who were active in care and on ART for at least 1 year at the HIV clinic of the Korle Bu teaching hospital as of the 31st December 2019, were included in the study.
+Study participants: all patients aged 10 to 24 years who were active in care and on ART for at least 1 year at the HIV clinic of the Korle Bu Teaching Hospital as of the 31st December 2019, were included in the study.

 Data collection: structured data extraction forms were used to retrieve information from the clinical files of AYALHIV at the HIV clinic.
 Data extracted related to socio-demographic characteristics such as sex, age, religion, educational status, and marital status.
 Clinical characteristics obtained included mode of transmission, HIV type, antiretroviral regimen, immunological and virological data, orphan status, and HIV status of parents.
 Data were collected by trained research assistants, who were monitored by study investigators.
 The extraction forms were reviewed daily to ensure completeness, validate data, and also improve data quality.